-Occupational therapy is an allied health profession, registered by the Health Care Professions Council (HCPC) and as of 2021, the HCPC reports there are over 40,000 occupational therapists working in the UK today.
+Occupational therapy is an allied health profession, registered by the Health and Care Professions Council (HCPC).
+According to the HCPC's diversity data from 2024, there are over 40,000 occupational therapists working in the UK today.
 As an occupational therapist, you’ll enable people of all ages and abilities to carry out a number of daily tasks and activities.

 If you’re interested in learning more about occupational therapy, including what the role involves and potential salary, what an occupational therapist does on a daily basis, and how you can become an occupational therapist, keep reading!